suspect-devices/digithink/docs/rethinkeverything/corey.md

-# wordpress in 2023.
+# Wordpress in 2024
-I still havn't managed to export my wordpress site into something static and maria free and I seem to need to keep using it even though the ui has become impossible to blog in.
+After 3+ years of trying, I still havn't managed to export my wordpress site into something static and maria free and I seem to need to keep using it even though the ui has become impossible to blog in.
 So I am readopting wordpress or at least trying to get it running on this years ubuntu and not hating it too much.
-Also upgrading the server from focal to jammy screws this site into something approaching disfunction usually only found at work work without the coresponding paycheck.
+Also upgrading the existing server from focal to jammy screws this site into something approaching disfunction usually only found at work work without the coresponding paycheck.

 OS ubuntu using apt install wordpress.
 WOOOT!
 We can install wordpress as a package!!!

 ```